-Family man and water-skiing professional Mike Atherton was just your typical father and husband, until ona vacation off the shore of Florida aboard his in-law’s boat turned to tragedy.
-While on when a board, a horrific and unexpected explosion caused the boat to engulf in flames and severely injured Mike.
-Thankfully, dDoctors were able to save his life, but they could not save his limbs.
+Family man and water-skiing professional Mike Atherton was on vacation off the shore of Florida aboard his in-law’s boat when a horrific and unexpected explosion caused the boat to engulf in flames and severely injured Mike.
+Thankfully, doctors were able to save his life, but they could not save his limbs.
 Both of Mike’s legs and his left arm below-the-elbow were amputated.
 Since his accident in 2009, thanks to the support of his family and CAF, Mike has worked to reclaim his active lifestyle.
 Last year, he finished his first 5K as an amputee and ran the race alongside his 15-year-old daughter, Maddie.
 And now, he’s even back to water-skiing!

 Social copy: